monterhealth/api-filter-bundle/README.md

-Monter ApiFilterBundle
+MonterHealth ApiFilterBundle
 ======================
-Monter ApiFilterBundle makes it easy to add filters and ordering to Rest API requests with full control within your Controller classes.
+MonterHealth ApiFilterBundle makes it easy to add filters and ordering to Rest API requests with full control within your Symfony Controller classes.
 Inspired by the filter system of [API Platform](https://api-platform.com) but with its focus on use within a controller.

 Installation
 ============